Monte Carlo Tree Search: A Review of Recent Modifications and Applications: Introduction

 The following survey structure is mainly organized by types of extensions of MCTS algorithm.
-However, those modifications are usually motivated by challenging application.
-The complete overview of references is presented in section \ref{sec:overview}.
-Nevertheless, it could help readers get familiar with the definitions of the most popular applications.
+However, those modifications are usually motivated by challenging applications of the algorithm.
+These two classifications cross each other multiple times, which makes unambiguous navigation through the survey content troublesome.
+This section is to present the main structure of the text.
+The complete overview of references is presented in two Tables, grouped by application and grouped by method.
+It could be found in the last section Conclusions on pages~\pageref{tbl:applications},~\pageref{tbl:methods1},~\pageref{tbl:methods2}.